steevka/TheTracker/README.md

 Twitter, YouTube, Ghost, Chart Mogul, Gumroad, Paddle, and Clubhouse.

-To use this app, create an account on https://tolta.co/.
+To use this app, create an account on https://tolta.co/ and link your desired accounts.
 Use one tracker ID per Tidbyt screen.

 Instagram has not been working on tolta.co for some time.
 Sorry!
 Nothing I can do about that.
 The logo looks sexy so I kept it.